scottleibrand/better-chatgpt/README.md

 On any web page, use the extension shortcut (default: `Command+Shift+S`) to toggle the ChatGPT sidebar.

-Press `Tab` to activate voice input (does not work on all Chromium browsers)
+Press `Tab` to activate voice input.
+WARNING: this feature may only work on Chrome.
+Other Chromium browsers like Brave don't support the Web Speech API.